three-cubed/maths_farm/README.md

 Maths Farm is a front-end-only project.
 It must be combined with a web-hosting service, or some other backend structure.

-In terms of the structuring of the file system, I have chosen to place the javascript and CSS together with the HTML on the same pages.
-With the web host I have been using for this project, this has worked more quickly and reliably than cross-linking pages.
-This does result in longer files and a little repetition across files, notably in the CSS.
+In terms of the structuring of the file system, I have chosen to place the javascript and CSS together with the HTML in the same files.
+With the web host I have been using for this project, this has worked more quickly and reliably than cross-linking files.
+This does result in longer files and a little repetition across them, notably in the CSS.

 I have not yet added to the repository any of the images used in the game.
 I do intend to do this.